Steve Guppy: Club career

-In August 2001, Guppy re-joined O'Neill at Celtic for £700,000, where he spent two-and-a-half years.
+In August 2001, Guppy re-joined O'Neill at Celtic for £700,000, where he spent two and a half years.
 During his time at Celtic, they won the Scottish Premier League in his first season at the club.
-The following season, 2002–03, Guppy had a number of injury problems, meaning he missed the 2003 UEFA Cup Final.
+The following season, 2002–03, Guppy had several injury problems, meaning he missed the 2003 UEFA Cup final.
 In 2003-04 Guppy only made one appearance for Celtic, in a Scottish League Cup tie against Partick Thistle, before leaving Celtic to re-join Leicester City in January 2004.
-Guppy left Leicester in the summer of 2004, to try to get to the US to play.
-He then spent a brief spell at Leeds United in August 2004, scoring once against Nottingham Forest, before gaining a short-term deal at Stoke City followed by a short spell back at Wycombe, scoring once against Swansea City.
+However, he found that he did not suit manager Micky Adams's style of play.
+Guppy left Leicester in the summer of 2004 to try to get to the US to play.
+He then spent a brief spell at Leeds United in August 2004, scoring once against Nottingham Forest, before gaining a short-term deal at Stoke City, where former Vale manager John Rudge was director of football.
+This was followed by a short spell back at Wycombe, scoring once against Swansea City.
 He moved to the United States but his short stint in Major League Soccer with Washington-based D.C.
-United was ended prematurely due to injury, and he was released by the club after playing in just five league games in which he was featured in a starting line-up alongside Freddy Adu in midfield.
+United was ended prematurely due to injury.
+The club released him after playing in just five league games, during which he was featured in a starting line-up alongside Freddy Adu in midfield.

 In August 2006 he signed for Stevenage Borough, scoring his first goal for them in a 1–1 draw at Exeter City.
 With Jeff Kenna, Guppy became the first player to play at both the new Wembley and the old Wembley.
 This was achieved on 12 May 2007 when Kidderminster Harriers played Borough in the 2007 final of the FA Trophy at the new Wembley Stadium.
-Borough won 3–2 despite being 2–0 down at half time; Craig Dobson, who replaced Guppy on 63 minutes, scored the equalizing goal.
+Borough won 3–2 despite being 2–0 down at half-time; Craig Dobson, who replaced Guppy on 63 minutes, scored the equalizing goal.
 Due to Stevenage winning, Guppy became the first ever person to win medals at both the old and new Wembley Stadium.

 In 2008, he headed for America again, signing with the Rochester Rhinos as Player and Assistant Coach.
 Guppy logged 1,520 minutes of playing time in 21 league matches, starting in most of his appearances.
-He tallied two assists, both of which came off of his trademark crosses from the left wing.
-Guppy's first goal for the Rhinos came off of a header on 26 September in the final 10 minutes of the first-round, first leg play-off tie against the Charleston Battery.
+He tallied two assists from his trademark crosses from the left wing.
+Guppy's first goal for the Rhinos came off of a header on 26 September in the final 10 minutes of the first round, first-leg play-off tie against the Charleston Battery.